Barnett Bank: Naming dispute

 In late 2000 financier Reid Mack secured the Florida corporate names to three former Barnett Bank entities Barnett Mortgage Company, Barnett Lending Services, and Barnett Credit Services.
 Bank of America fought over the intellectual property rights to the names, and over the subsequent years Mr. Mack abandoned the possible use to the names.

 Historic preservation

 The Barnett Historic Preservation Foundation, Inc. was created in December, 1997, after NationsBank purchased Barnett.
 Former Barnett president Allen Lastinger joined several other bank officers to create a non-profit organization to preserve and document Barnett's historical legacy.

 They acquired the company archives containing annual reports, investor presentations, press releases, correspondence, miscellaneous ledgers, videos and account books; then solicited former employees for other material, including photographs, scrapbooks, news clippings, marketing materials and employee publications.
 Over 70 interviews were conducted which generated 3,000 pages of transcripts that were included in an oral history component.

-In 2001, the Barnett Bank collection was donated to the Florida State Archives, which also holds the Florida State Department of Banking records, as well as records from other defunct banks.
+In 2001, the Barnett Bank collection was donated to the State Library and Archives of Florida, which also holds the Florida State Department of Banking records, as well as records from other defunct banks.